Jesus gave us a new commandment!

 Read this with the church in mind:

 Have you ever considered these verses as applying to the church?
-Jesus wants Christians to live in a new way… to have deep sacrificial love for each other within the church!
+Jesus wants Christians to live in a new way… to follow His example, and exhibit deep sacrificial love for each other within the church!

 If you don’t currently have a local church family, we invite you to join Glen Arbor Community Church on Sundays @ 10 am at 204 Church Street in West Chicago, IL.
 As imperfect as we are, we strive to be a church family who loves each other as Jesus loves us!